shahriar-inverse/Face-Recognition-Attendance-System-Prototype-/README.md

-# Group Photo Attendance System
+# Attendance System.

-Automates attendance for large classroom groups — take one group photo and get an instant Present/Absent list.
-Built to handle 40-50 people in a single frame.

 ## Quick Start

 1. Download the ZIP file from this repo
-2. Extract it to a folder and go to that folder. for example:
+2. Extract it to a folder and go to that folder for example:
    `cd Face-Recognition-Attendance-System-Prototype--main`
-3. Run `bash setup.sh` (Linux/Mac).
+3. Run `bash setup.sh` (Linux/Mac)
 4. Prepare your reference photos
 5. Run attendance